 Barbara is also a past member of the Board of Governors of Mount Saint Vincent University and chaired its Governance and Labour Relations Committee; was a member of the Board of the Petroleum Human Resources Council of Canada; president of Sail Nova Scotia; Vice Commodore of the Royal Nova Scotia Yacht Squadron; member of the Board of Directors of Sail Canada; and was co-chair of the Nautel Laser World Championships.
 Barbara is from St. John’s, Newfoundland where she attended Memorial University studying commerce.
 She now lives in Halifax.

-Ms. Pyke is a member of the Social Responsibility Committee, Audit, Evaluation and Human Resources Committee and the Health, Safety & Environment Advisory Committee.
+Ms. Pike is a member of the Social Responsibility Committee, and Audit, Evaluation and Human Resources Committee.